imanidev/imanidev/README.md

 # Hi, I'm Imani.
 Glad you could stop by!

-I'm a Fullstack Developer who's always excited to learn new tools and build interactive and user-friendly apps.
+I'm a Fullstack Developer who's always excited to learn new tools and build interactive and user-friendly toos.

 ## 📚 On My Learning Plate: